sergeimoiseev/repetitor/README.txt

   "daemonize": true,
   // Tell Passenger to run the app as the given user.
 Only has effect
   // if Passenger was started with root privileges.
-  "user": "egrixcalc"
+  "user": "repetitor"
 }

-Finally, fix the permissions on the file: sudo chown egrixcalc: Passengerfile.json
+Finally, fix the permissions on the file: sudo chown repetitor: Passengerfile.json

 Start Passenger Standalone
 cd /var/www/myapp/code